jeremy-swack/applied-machine-learning/informal_response_2.md

 There are 1000 test images and labels.
 This means there is approximately a 85/15 train-test split.

-## Q: What index of the array has the highest probability of being a number?
+## Q: What index of the array has the highest probability of being a specific number?

-For my model, I found that index 235 had the highest probability of being a number.
+For my model, I found that index 235 had the highest probability of being a specific number.
 Here is what the image looks like:

 ![highest_probability](informal_response_highest_probability.png)